-The number of objects that can be carried at any one time may be set to any value from 0 to 254.
+The number of objects that can be carried at any one time may be set to any value from 0 to 255.
 A value less than 10 will normally be used.

-Q Permanent Colours
+O Permanent Colours

 The BORDER, PAPER & INK colours may be set to any valid values.
-INK 9 (i.e. contrast) is recommended but please note that INK 9 behaves differently in the bottom part of the screen.